aidanbudd/ppisnd/trainingMaterial/scooterMorris/combi_session/index.md

 author: Scooter Morris, Nadya Doncheva, Lars Juhl Jensen
 ---

+For this session you will be using the new [STRING App](http://apps.cytoscape.org/apps/stringapp) for Cytoscape.
+Install this app if you have not done so already.
+If you already installed it earlier, please make sure that you have the latest version installed.

 ### Network visualization of proteomics data

 For this practical we will use data from the paper ["Temporal proteomics of NGF-TrkA signaling identifies an inhibitory role for the E3 ligase Cbl-b in neuroblastoma cell differentiation"](http://www.ncbi.nlm.nih.gov/pubmed/25921289).
 Specifically, we will use [Supplementary Table S1](Table_S1.xlsx).